 See below, The “Two” Revelations

 If writing music to the Book of Revelation would simply require to “paint” all those images with musical colors, while rigging them with an effective harmonic edifice I may have already abandoned this project years ago.
 Why I finally resolved to undertake this monumental project remains, to some extent, a mystery even to myself.
-It was not merely a matter of setting vivid images to harmonious tones or constructing an imposing harmonic edifice upon which to hang these prophetic scenes.
-Rather, it was an imperative—a calling that seemed to insist upon itself, demanding expression without recourse to shortcuts or musical artifices, and transcending considerations of tonal or atonal modalities.
+It was not merely a matter of setting vivid images to either harmonious or horrendously dissonant tones, or constructing an intriguing musical framework with variable slots to fit these prophetic scenes.
+Rather, it was an imperative—a calling that seemed to insist upon itself, demanding expression without recourse to shortcuts, musical artifices, or transcending considerations of tonal or atonal modalities.

 Introduction: John and The Book of Revelation